simpleai-team/simpleai/docs/search_viewers.rst

   output.
 This is useful when running a non-interactive viewer, to avoid flooding the console output with the information of each event during the execution.

-For more information about the graph, see the next section.

 Example usage: